Pokémon Puzzle Challenge: Development

-Pokémon Puzzle Challenge was first announced in Nintendo employee Peter Main's "Industry Review" webcast under the title Pokémon Attack on January 13, 2000.
-It was developed by Intelligent Systems and published by Nintendo.
-Its name was eventually changed to Pokémon Puzzle League, similar to the Nintendo 64 video game.
-It was eventually released as Pokémon Puzzle Challenge.
-The delay was explained as being due to the release of Pokémon Gold and Silver, believing them to be enough to appease fans.
+Pokémon Puzzle Challenge was developed by Intelligent Systems.
+It was first announced in Nintendo employee Peter Main's "Industry Review" webcast on January 13, 2000, under the name Pokémon Attack, similar to prior Puzzle League game Tetris Attack.
+The title was later changed to Pokémon Puzzle League like its Nintendo 64 counterpart before finally settling on Pokémon Puzzle Challenge.
+Nintendo briefly planned to delay the release to 2001, until the delay of Kirby Tilt 'n' Tumble provided an available window in which to release the game.
+It was released in Japan on September 21, 2000, December 4, 2000, in North America, and June 15, 2001, in PAL regions.
 A screensaver was released by Nintendo to promote the game.
-It was released in Japan on September 21, 2000, December 4, 2000 in North America, and June 15, 2001 in PAL regions.

 Reception

 Pre-release reception

 When it was first announced, few details were revealed.
 Upon hearing about it, IGN theorized that it was an Americanized version of Puyo Puyo Sun with Pokémon characters, similar to how Kirby's Avalanche was a localization of Puyo Puyo.
 In a preview, IGN praised Pokémon Puzzle Challenge for its gameplay, calling them "nice and simple to appeal to players of all ages and levels".
 In another preview, they comment that this idea was a great one to get kids to "stare at even more Pokemon images for even more hours on end".